anupgautam23/E-Commerce-API/README.md

 ### Installation

-First clone the project and let STS4 build its dependecies.
+First, clone the project and let STS4 build its dependencies.
 Maven --> Update Project -->Run as SpringBoot

 1. Clone the repo
    ```sh